 Hindu Weddings in Greece

 The couple’s family and friends sing delightful Hindu wedding songs.
 Couples dress traditionally on the day of the wedding.
-The bride wears a sari, lehenga or salwar kameez, whereas the groom wears a dhoti or sherwani.
+The bride wears a sari, lehenga, or salwar kameez, whereas the groom wears a dhoti or sherwani.
 The groom might also wear the turban depending on what rites are to be followed.

-Almost without exception, Hindu weddings are conducted in Sanskrit language.
+Almost without exception, Hindu weddings are conducted in the Sanskrit language.
 However, a large number of people nowadays don’t understand Sanskrit; for this reason, the couple’s languages are also used.
 Since Indian weddings and customs associated with them are very important, weddings run rather long and may last 4 or 5 days.
 They are also extremely colorful and contain a number of cherished and sacred practices and artifacts.

 Hindu weddings are considered to be significant by all Hindus.
 They are first amongst 16 cultural practices a devout Hindu must experience.
 Hindu marriages aren’t just a union of two hearts, but also of two families.
 A number of customs must be followed for this holy union.
-These customs are divided into three main parts: pre-wedding, wedding and post-wedding rites.
+These customs are divided into three main parts: pre-wedding, wedding, and post-wedding rites.
 Pre-wedding rites mark the commencement of the ceremony.

 The last part of the wedding tradition is Mehndi.
 This ceremony is one of the most significant aspects of Hindu weddings.
 Mehendi is the adornment of the bride, which takes place a day before the actual ceremony.
-The bride’s feet, hands and palms are decorated with henna art from Mehndi artists.
+The bride’s feet, hands, and palms are decorated with henna art from Mehndi artists.

 On the day of the wedding, the ceremony starts with Jaimala, a ceremony in which the couple exchanges flower garlands in the presence of their family members and friends.
 This ceremony is followed by Kanyadaan.
 Among all the day’s wedding rites, Kanyadaan is the most significant rite.
 Kanyadaan means giving away the virgin.
-Kanyadaan is the rite during which the father of the bride hands over his daughter to the groom, who is considered to be the form of Lord Vishnu at the moment of marriage.
+Kanyadaan is the rite during which the father of the bride’s hands over his daughter to the groom, who is considered to be the form of Lord Vishnu at the moment of marriage.

 After Kanyadaan rite, Mangalpheras follows.
 This rite takes place around the fire.
 The bride and the groom also take seven vows called Saptapadi.
-These vows symbolize wealth, nourishment, sharing, children, growth, eternity and friendship.
-For every quality the bride and the groom take one step around the holy fire.
+These vows symbolize wealth, nourishment, sharing, children, growth, eternity, and friendship.
+For every quality, the bride and the groom take one step around the holy fire.
 This rite is followed by the groom placing vermilion or sindoor in the bride’s hair parting.
 Then he ties mangalsutra around the neck of the bride.

-An important part of every wedding ceremony in India is the post wedding rite.
+An important part of every wedding ceremony in India is the post-wedding rite.